 This means that you can have these recorded on the Australian Immunisation Register, if you received them on or after 1 March 2020.

 You can also find out more about approved or recognised COVID-19 vaccines on the TGA website.

-You can find more information about how vaccines are approved and how they work on the Department of Health website.
+You can find more information about how vaccines are approved and how they work on the Department of Health and Aged Care website.

 Eligibility for the vaccine and booster doses

 Everyone in Australia can get a free, safe and effective COVID-19 vaccine.
 This includes overseas visitors, international students, migrant workers and asylum seekers.

 You don’t need a prescription from a GP to get a vaccine.

 The Department of Health and Aged Care website has information about:

 If you don’t have a Medicare card, or aren’t eligible for Medicare, you can get your free vaccination at a:

 - state or territory vaccination clinic.